matjp/latex-preview/README.md

 * Page Buffer Size: Number of pages to pre-render.
 Default 2
 * LaTeX Font Dir: Path to the font directory of your LaTeX distribution.
 Required
 * Debug Mode: Print debug messages?
 Default false

+## Getting Started

+1. Search for LaTeX Preview in VS Code Extensions and click Install
+2. Go to the extension settings and set the LaTeX font diretory for your LaTeX distribution
+3. Open a LaTeX file and run LaTeX Preview: Show Preview from the Command Palette or click the Preview icon

+## No preview showing?

+* Check the output log for error messages
+* Set Debug Mode for detailed logs
+* There may be fonts, images or LaTeX packages that were not found
+* Depending on your LaTeX distribution you may or may not be prompted to install packages
+* Install all required fonts and packages and try again

+## Possible future enhancements

+* Printing
+* Saving of decoded DVI data in JSON format to enable document distribution for the web
+* A NodeJS module for rendering JSON document files to a browser canvas